RGivisiez/Figure-configurations/README.md

-# Figure-configurations
+# Matplotlib Parameters

-Matplotlib parameters for presentations and papers
+Matplotlib parameters for presentations and papers.